 Capital Management Risk is the risk that the Company will not comply with capital adequacy requirements or may not be able to continue as a going concern.
 The primary objective of the Company with respect to capital management is to ensure that it complies with the imposed capital requirements with respect to its Own Funds and that the Company maintains strong capital ratios to support its business, to maximize shareholders' value and to optimize its debt and equity balance.

-In this respect, the Company must have Own Funds which are always more than its minimum capital requirements, in accordance with the thresholds set by Article 9(1) of the IFR and discussed in Section 1.2.1 of these Disclosures.
+In this respect, the Company must have Own Funds which are always more than its minimum capital requirements, in accordance with the thresholds set by Article 9(1) of the IFR.
+Specifically, Article 9 of IFR, requires that investment firms maintain Own Funds consisting of the sum of their Common Equity Tier 1 capital, Additional Tier 1 capital and Tier 2 capital, and shall at all times exceed all of the following thresholds: